wilson-ye-chen/stein_thinning_start/index.md

 The user provides two arrays: one containing the samples and another containing the corresponding gradients of the log-target.
-Stein Thinning returns a vector of indices, indicating which representative samples were selected.
+Stein Thinning returns a vector of indices, indicating which samples were selected.
 In favourable circumstances, Stein Thinning is able to:

 * automatically identify and remove the burn-in period from MCMC output,
 * perform bias-removal for biased sampling procedures,